It has been two long years since the Philippine government

 As the NGO relief operation continue, albeit rather

-intermittently, the Sarimanok Tent City Site 2
+intermittently, the Sarimanok Tent City Site 2 families

 patiently wait as people from Action Against

-Hunger fill up their water containers
+Hunger fill up their water containers after days of not

 having water in their area.